 Caches are a key part of any computer system and effectively are temporary stores designed to retrieve data quickly.
-For example, browsers use them so you don’t have to keep downloading the same images again and again and caching appears in two places in Pro Tools disk caching in Pro Tols HD and Wave Caches for the waveforms in the clips.
+For example, browsers use them so you don’t have to keep downloading the same images again and again and caching appears in two places in Pro Tools disk caching and Wave Caches for the waveforms in the clips.

 Disk Cache (Pro Tools HD Only)

 In the Playback Engine the Cache Size setting how much Memory (RAM) the Avid Audio Engine (AAE) allocates to pre-buffer audio for playback and recording.
 In most cases, the default setting of Normal is the best Cache Size for most sessions.

 With Disk Cache in operation, Pro Tools HD loads some of the audio files used in Pro Tools sessions into RAM for cached playback so speeding up playback as Pro Tools doesn’t have to pull the files off the hard drive.
 Pro Tools will load the audio files nearest to the cursor or playhead location.
 This is especially useful when working with shared media storage whether it is from an Avid Unity ISIS shared storage system or a small network attached storage drive on your home network.
 The primary advantage of the Disk Cache feature is that it will take the load off your storage media, because Pro Tools has pre-loaded the media into RAM.

 To determine the maximum amount of RAM available for the Disk Cache, Pro Tools checks how much RAM you have in your computer and subtracts 4 GB so in the screen shot above the computer has 24GB of RAM.